Sheffield: Facilities and events

-Attractions
+Landmarks and parks

+Weston Park Museum is a museum telling the stories of Sheffield and its people.
+The museum was originally opened in 1875.

+Bishops' House was built in 1500 and is a Grade II listed building which is now a museum.

 The Sheffield Walk of Fame in the City Centre honours famous Sheffield residents past and present in a similar way to the Hollywood version.
 Sheffield also had its own Ferris Wheel known as the Wheel of Sheffield, located atop Fargate shopping precinct.
 The Wheel was dismantled in October 2010 and moved to London's Hyde Park.

 Heeley City Farm and Graves Park are home to Sheffield's two farm animal collections, both of which are fully open to the public.
 Sheffield also has its own zoo; the Tropical Butterfly House, Wildlife & Falconry Centre.

 There are about 1,100 listed buildings in Sheffield (including the whole of the Sheffield postal district).
 Of these, only five are Grade I listed.
 Sixty-seven are Grade II*, but the overwhelming majority are listed as Grade II.
 Compared to other English cities, Sheffield has few buildings with the highest Grade I listing: Liverpool, for example, has 26 Grade I listed buildings.
 This situation led the noted architecture historian Nikolaus Pevsner, writing in 1959, to comment that the city was "architecturally a miserable disappointment", with no pre-19th-century buildings of any distinction.
 By contrast, in November 2007, Sheffield's Peace and Winter Gardens beat London's South Bank to gain the Royal Institute of British Architects' Academy of Urbanism "Great Place" Award, as an "outstanding example of how cities can be improved, to make urban spaces as attractive and accessible as possible".
 In the summer of 2016 a public art event across the city occurred called the Herd of Sheffield which raised £410,000 for the Sheffield Children's Hospital.